-Each year, hospitals across the United States raise Donate Life flags and fly them all month long.
-Donate Life flags have served as a nationwide display of unity, remembrance and hope, while honoring those touched by donation and transplantation since 2006.
+Each year, hospitals across the United States raise Donate Life flags and fly them all month long as part of National Donate Life Month (NDLM).
+NDLM is a time to spread awareness about organ, eye and tissue donation and to honor those who gave the gift of life.
+Donate Life flags have served as a nationwide display of unity, remembrance, and hope, while honoring those touched by donation and transplantation since 2006.

 Each ceremony is unique to the attendees and hospital, but the display of honor and support for donation and transplantation holds true across Colorado and Wyoming.